umasubra/office-js-docs-1/Contributing.md

 ## Use GitHub, Git, and this repository

-**Note:** Most of the information in this section can be found in [GitHub Help] articles.
+**Note:** Most of the information in this section can be found in [GitHub Help](http://help.github.com/) articles.
 If you're familiar with Git and GitHub, skip to the **Contribute and edit content** section for the specifics of the code/content flow of this repository.

 ### To set up your fork of the repository

 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this, go to [GitHub](https://github.com/join) and do it now.
 2. Install Git on your computer.
-Follow the steps in the [Setting up Git Tutorial] [Set Up Git].
+Follow the steps in the [Setting up Git Tutorial](http://help.github.com/win-set-up-git/).
 3. Create your own fork of this repository.
 To do this, at the top of the page, choose the **Fork** button.

 4. Copy your fork to your computer.
 To do this, open Git Bash.
 At the command prompt enter:

-        git clone https://github.com/<your user name>/<repo name>.git
+    5.

 Next, create a reference to the root repository by entering these commands:

     cd <repo name>

     git remote add upstream https://github.com/OfficeDev/<repo name>.git

     git fetch upstream

 Congratulations!
 You've now set up your repository.
 You won't need to repeat these steps again.